spdskatr/doingmybest/content/about.md

 Sometimes, I also record some of the hobbies that I have been doing outside of coding.
 I hope this will grow into a place where I can show a bit of my character within all of the work I produce.

-I hope you enjoy your time here!
-If you don't, that's ok, I won't be sad.
-I did my best.
+I hope you enjoy your time at the Tea House!